tegojs/docs/docs/en/guides/advanced/database/collection/collection-tree.md

-# 树结构表
+# Tree Structure Table

-::: info &#9432; 提示
+::: info &#9432; Note
-该功能由插件 module-data-source 提供。
+This feature is provided by the module-data-source plugin.
 :::

-### 介绍
+### Introduction
-树结构表是一种用于存储层次化数据的设计模式，其表结构类似于树状层级关系。在这种模式下，每条数据记录都可以关联一个或多个子记录，而这些子记录同样能够拥有自己的下级数据。
+A tree structure table is a design pattern for storing hierarchical data, with a table structure similar to tree-like hierarchical relationships.
+In this pattern, each data record can be associated with one or more child records, and these child records can similarly have their own subordinate data.

-### 使用手册
+### User Manual
 ![](/datasource/datasource-11.png)
 ![](/datasource/datasource-12.png)